apache/nuttx/configs/sama5d4-ek/README.txt

          CONFIG_NSH_USBKBD=y
          CONFIG_NSH_USBKBD_DEVNAME="/dev/kbda"

+       [Using the RAMLOG with the USB keyboard is, however, probably a bad idea because you cannot type the 'dmesg' command to view the RAMLOG without a keyboard attached.]

    14. Support the USB high-speed USB device driver (UDPHS) is not enabled by default but could be enabled by changing the NuttX configuration file as described above in the section entitled "USB High-Speed Device."